LordPythonn/nec2-toys/README.md

 Usage
 -----

-Running nec2utils.py directly won't accomplish much as it contains utilty functions which meant to be used by the model generators.
+Running `nec2utils.py` directly won't accomplish much as it contains utilty functions which meant to be used by the model generators.

 The model generators, like `drivenElement.py` and `2m-2el-1_8th-yagi.py`, are meant to be run with python from the console.
-At the moment the generators each include a hardcoded output file name to which they write a nec2 formatted card stack.
+At the moment the generators each include a hardcoded output filename to which they write a nec2 formatted card stack.
 For example,

 `$ python drivenElement.py`